Prompto: An open source library for asynchronous querying of LLM endpoints: Introduction

-To address these limitations, in this system demonstration paper we introduce \texttt{prompto}, an open source library written in Python for \emph{asynchronous} querying of multiple LLM endpoints in a consistent and highly efficient manner. \texttt{prompto} uses asynchronous programming to efficiently interact with endpoints by allowing users to send multiple requests to different APIs concurrently.
-This eliminates idle wait times and maximises efficiency, especially when dealing with different rate limits imposed by different services.
-In contrast, in traditional synchronous programming, a user sends a single request to a specific LLM endpoint and then waits for a response from the API before sending another request, repeating for each query. \texttt{prompto} currently supports a range of LMaaS endpoints (e.g. OpenAI, Gemini, Anthropic) as well as self-hosted endpoints (e.g. Ollama\footnote{\fontsize{8}{10}\url{https://ollama.com/}}, Huggingface's \texttt{text-generation-interface}\footnote{\fontsize{8}{10}\url{https://github.com/huggingface/text-generation-inference}} library).
-The codebase is easily extensible to integrate new APIs and models.
+To address these limitations and simplify large-scale comparative studies across LLMs, we introduce \texttt{prompto}, an open source Python library for \emph{asynchronous} querying of LLM endpoints in a consistent and highly efficient manner. \texttt{prompto} uses asynchronous programming to efficiently interact with endpoints by allowing users to send multiple requests to different APIs concurrently.
+This eliminates idle wait times and maximises efficiency, especially when dealing with different rate limits.
+In contrast, in traditional synchronous programming, a user sends a single request to an endpoint and waits for a response from the API before sending another request, repeating for each query. \texttt{prompto} supports a range of LMaaS endpoints (e.g. OpenAI, Gemini, Anthropic) as well as self-hosted endpoints for querying local models (e.g. Ollama, Hugging Face's \texttt{text-generation-inference}\footnote{\fontsize{8}{10}\url{https://github.com/huggingface/text-generation-inference}} for serving models hosted on Hugging Face).
+The codebase is easily extensible to integrate new APIs and/or locally self-hosted models.
+For instance, we provide an example using Quart\footnote{\fontsize{8}{10}\url{https://github.com/pallets/quart}} in \texttt{prompto} to easily set up an endpoint for inferencing local models using \texttt{transformers} \citep{wolf-etal-2020-transformers}.

-The library promotes experiment reproducibility by facilitating the definition of all inputs/prompts within a single JSON Lines (JSONL\footnote{\fontsize{8}{10}\url{https://jsonlines.org/}}) file.
+Inspired by \citet{biderman2024lessons}, the library promotes experiment reproducibility by facilitating the definition of all inputs/prompts within a single JSON Lines (JSONL) or CSV file.
 The file can encompass queries for various APIs and models, enabling parallel processing for even greater efficiency gains.
-The library's scalability allows it to handle large-scale experiments.
+The library's scalability allows it to handle large-scale experiments. \texttt{prompto} also provides built-in functionalities for automatic evaluation of the obtained responses, such as allowing the user to apply scoring functions to model outputs, and model graded evaluation or LLM-as-a-judge \citep{zheng_judge_2023}.